-If you are a family of UK service personnel with a confirmed posting to this area, or a UK Crown Servant returning from overseas, you can apply for a school place by the closing date of 31 October 2023 using your intended address.
+If you are an HM Forces family with a confirmed posting to this area, or a UK Crown Servant returning from abroad to this area, you can apply for a school place by the closing date of 15 January 2024 using your intended address (if known).

 Your application must be accompanied by official documentary evidence from your employer that confirms a relocation date and that your intended address is within the borough.
 We will use a unit or quartering address as the child's home address where a parent requests this.